mixxxdj/mixxx/source/chapters/vinyl_control.rst

 ==============  ====================================  ====================================
 |miss_config|   Vinyl control input channels not      Open Preferences/ Sound Hardware and
                 correctly set up.
-Vinyl control       set up the devices you want to use, will not work.                        see `Input Device Selection`_
+Vinyl control       set up the devices you want to use, will not work.                        see `Configuring Input and Output devices`_
 --------------  ------------------------------------  ------------------------------------
 |no_signal|     Vinyl control input channels set up   Start your turntable or CDJ with the
                 correctly.
 Waiting for timecode       selected timecode vinyl or CD. input signal.
 --------------  ------------------------------------  ------------------------------------
-|ok|            Everything is OK.
-Nearly perfect      Nothing to do.
-Go spin some beats.
+|ok|            Nearly perfect green doughnut about   Everything is OK, nothing to do.
+Go
-                green doughnut about half the width
+                about half the width of the graph.    spin some beats.
-                of the graph.
-Rotating radar sweeps
+                Rotating radar sweeps in the
-                in the direction your record on the turntable is spinning .
+                direction your record on the
+                turntable is spinning .
 --------------  ------------------------------------  ------------------------------------
 |wrong_type|    Incorrect choice of vinyl control     Select the correct vinyl type in the